 The French Open has several traditions and novelties that make it unique.
 First of all, it has begun on a Sunday every year since 2006, with 12 singles matches that are played on the Roland Garros Stadium’s 3 main courts.
 The traditional Benny Berthet exhibition day also takes place on the opening evening of the championships, with profits going to various charitable associations.

 The rewards for winning any of the games in the French Open are considerable, and in March 2007 it was announced that women would be awarded equal money to men in all rounds for the first time.
 Aside from the usual monetary rewards and trophies, the French games feature other awards which were introduced in 1981.
 The Prix Orange is given to the player who has demonstrated the most cooperative attitude with the press and the best sportsmanship; the Prix Bourgeon for the tennis player revelation of the year and the Prix Citron for the player with the greatest strength of character and personality.
 The unique flavour of the tournament and its unsurpassed physical challenges make it a highlight for every serious Tennis player, and a win at the Roland Garros Stadium is respected all over the world.
-Punters of sports betting sites in NZ can also wager on tennis during this tournament at the reputed sites.
+Punters of sports betting sites including https://onlinebetting.nz/ can also wager on tennis during this tournament at the reputed sites.